onzfonz/comp227/src/content/6/en/part6d.md

 #### Exercise 6.21

-Implement adding new anecdotes to the server using React Query.
+Implement adding new jokes to the server using React Query.
-The application should render a new anecdote by default.
+The application should render a new joke by default.
-Notice that the content of the anecdote must be at least 5 characters long, otherwise the server will reject the POST request.
+Notice that the content of the joke must be at least 5 characters long, otherwise the server will reject the POST request.
 You don't have to worry about error handling now.

 #### Exercise 6.22

-Implement voting for anecdotes using again the React Query.
+Implement voting for jokes using again the React Query.
-The application should automatically render the increased number of votes for the voted anecdote
+The application should automatically render the increased number of votes for the voted joke

 </div>